Adjudication Services

 How JMW Can Help

-• We will assist you in drafting the initial referral notice or crafting a robust response (including any cross-claim) within the tight timetable required by the legislation.
+We will assist you in drafting the initial referral notice or crafting a robust response (including any cross-claim) within the tight timetable required by the relevant contractual terms or institutional rules.
 Our legal experts can also represent your interests during any adjudication hearings and will present your case effectively.

-We are renowned for our professionalism and will provide the expert legal support you need throughout the process, even when dealing with complex disputes.
+Our adjudication lawyers are renowned for their professionalism and, through our adjudication services, we will provide the expert legal support you need throughout the process, even when dealing with complex disputes.

-Adjudication is a dispute resolution mechanism that is most often utilised by the construction industry, and for certain forms of contractual dispute.
+Adjudication is a dispute resolution mechanism that is most often utilised in the construction industry, and for certain forms of contractual or business dispute.
 It involves the appointment of an independent adjudicator, who reviews the evidence and arguments from all parties before making a decision that defines the rights and obligations of each.

 The adjudication process is often described as a “pay first, argue later” mechanism for resolving disputes.
-The decision of the adjudicator is binding on the parties, unless and until challenged in court or arbitration which would require a new hearing process to be commenced.
+The decision of the adjudicator is binding on the parties, unless and until challenged in court or arbitration, which would require a new dispute resolution process to be commenced.
 In the event the unsuccessful party does not comply with the terms of an adjudicator’s decision, the successful party can issue a claim in court to enforce the decision.

 In the context of dispute resolution, an adjudicator is a neutral third party selected by the parties or appointed through a nominating body.
 In construction and contractual disputes, the adjudicator is typically an expert in the field, such as a seasoned construction lawyer, a qualified surveyor or an experienced engineer, depending on the nature of the dispute.